MAXIMUM CORRELATED KURTOSIS DECONVOLTUION

 code and method by Geoff McDonald (email@example.com), May 2011

-This code file is an external reference for the paper:
+This code file is an external reference for a paper.

 This method tries to deconvolve a periodic series of impulses from